rikoprogrammer/Bruno_book/README.md

 Use loops sparingly.
 Instead of loops we can use our own defined functions that abstract the loops, we can use base functions like ```Reduce()``` or use high-order functions implemented in ```purrr``` package.
 Loops are not highly optimized and can lead to the polluting of the global environment which might cause issues in your pipelines in the long run.

 List-column based workflow is highly recommended.
 This is useful in helping us not to repeat ourselves.
 A good example is given in the book where we can plot several plots based on a list column in our nested data frame.

+**Literate Programming**

+      Key takeaways

+In literate programming we mix code and prose, which makes the output not just a series of tables, or graphs or predictions, but a complete report that contains the results of the analysis directly embedded into it.

+Literate programming has evolved over the years with tools like ```sweave```, ```knitr```, and recently we have ```quarto```.
+These tools allow you to mix code and prose when generating your report.
+Output formats can be pdf, word, blogs, books, or even websites.